-The VarAffine2x3 format uses a base/sequence scheme to index into mapping data; see 5.7.11.4 for details.
+The VarAffine2x3 format uses a base/sequence scheme to index into mapping data.
+Also, applying variation deltas to a Fixed value requires special handling.
+See 5.7.11.4 for details.

 For a pre-transformation position (x, y), the post-transformation position (x′, y′) is calculated as follows: